SheetalMaurya/MvvmCross-Wiki/Value-Converters.md

         And(HasProAccount, HasCreditCardDetails)
         HasProAccount && HasCreditCardDetails

-- Plus - used for contatenation or addition - works with `string`, `int`, `double` Types (other input types may be accepted, but will be converted to one of these types).
+- Add - used for contatenation or addition - works with `string`, `int`, `double` Types (other input types may be accepted, but will be converted to one of these types).
 Also available as the `+` operator

-        Plus(item-one, item-two, ...)
+        Add(item-one, item-two, ...)

         item-one + item-two